 (c) To determine standard compliance that cannot be determined during regular working hours, HHSC may conduct night or weekend inspections to cover specific segments of operation.
 HHSC completes the inspections with the least possible interference to staff and residents.

-(d) Generally, HHSC does not announce an inspection, survey, complaint investigation, or other visit, whether routine or non-routine, made for the purpose of determining the appropriateness of resident care and day-to-day operations of a facility.
+(d) Generally, HHSC does not announce an inspection, survey, complaint investigation, or other visit, whether routine or non-routine, made for determining the appropriateness of resident care and day-to-day operations of a facility.

-(e) HHSC may announce , including:
+(e) HHSC may announce certain visits, including:

-(1) a consultation visit to determine how a physical plant may be expanded or upgraded;
+(1) an initial life safety code inspection;

+(2) a life safety code capacity increase inspection;

+(3) a final construction inspection;

-(2) a visit to determine the progress of physical plant construction or repairs, equipment installation or repairs, or systems installation or repairs; or
+(4) a visit to determine the progress of physical plant construction or repairs, equipment installation or repairs, or systems installation or repairs; or